enodoscore/falcon-autocrud/README.md

         return query
 ```

-Alternatively, for arguments that are part of the URL you may use attr_map directly:
+Alternatively, for arguments that are part of the URL you may use
+lookup_attr_map directly (note that attr_map is now deprecated - see below):

 ```
 class CompanyEmployeeCollectionResource(CollectionResource):
     model = Employee

-    attr_map = {
+    lookup_attr_map = {
         'company_id':   lambda req, resp, query, *args, **kwargs: query.join(Employee.company).filter(Company.id == kwargs['company_id'])
     }